efeurun/LatteLib/README.md

 # LatteLib

-LatteLib is a collection of useful Unity libraries, tools, and scripts.
-Its aim is to help Unity developers save time and effort by providing a set of ready-made tools that they can use in their projects.
+LatteLib is a curated collection of Unity libraries, tools, and scripts designed to streamline development and solve common challenges.
+The goal of this project is to serve as both a personal archive of essential resources and a helpful toolkit for other developers in the community.

 ## Table of Contents